OutSquareCapital/framelib/README.md

 Define your project's file and database layout using intuitive Python classes.

-Each class represents a folder, file, or database table, making your data structure explicit and easy to understand.
+Each class represents a folder, file, types schema, or database table, making your data structure explicit and easy to understand.

 If no **source** is provided, the source path is automatically inferred from the class name and its position in the hierarchy.